 Intermediate Accounting IIBack to Course Guide

-The course continues the emphasis on financial accounting concepts and theory; analysis of liabilities and equities; alternative accounting methods for special topics such as leases, pensions, and income taxes; and, more advanced aspects of accounting theory.
+The course provides a combination of the emphasis on an analysis of liabilities, equities, financial accounting concepts and theory.
+Alternative accounting methods for special topics such as leases, pensions, and income taxes; and, more advanced aspects of accounting theory are examined.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

 - Accounting for long-term liabilities and alternate valuation methods.

 - Analyzing asset impairments and troubled debt restructuring.

 - Accounting for transactions in debt securities and alternate valuation approaches.

 - Accounting for early extinguishment of debt and off-balance sheet financing.

 - Accounting for leases and special valuation problems.

 - Accounting for pensions and post-retirement benefits.